 Hundreds of thousands of Americans have already learned how to make money on their vacation rental properties, whether through a vacation rental property manager or on their own, and last year was no exception.
 In a 2018 survey conducted by the National Association of Realtors®, 30 percent of vacation property owners and 32 percent of investment property owners said they planned to use their homes as short-term rentals -- 20 percent and 33 percent higher, respectively, than the number of people who said the same in 2017.
 Fast forward to 2019, and all this has led to much higher interest in our luxury vacation rental management services, and in our conversations with first-time vacation rental owners, we tend to hear the same question:

-How much can my vacation rental really make?
+How much rental money can my vacation home really make?

 In truth, there are dozens of variables that will determine how much you can make with your vacation rental.
 The key to maximizing vacation rental income is to understand all these variables, capitalize on those that are most advantageous to you, and mitigate the risks of those that could limit your vacation rental potential.
 Here are a few of the most common variables:

-It’s important to understand that your earning potential directly correlates with the tourism appeal of your destination, and is at the whim of seasonal demand trends in the area.
+It’s important to understand that your vacation rental earning potential directly correlates with the tourism appeal of your destination, and is at the whim of seasonal demand trends in the area.
 Below are a few of the best destinations for vacation rentals, based on appeal and seasonality.